Don’t get caught out by the the tax traps

-This means that as soon as income is equal to or higher than £125,000 the personal tax allowance is no longer available.
+This means that as soon as income is equal to or higher than £125,140 all of the personal tax allowance is no longer available.

 Similarly, marginal rates apply if:-

-- Your income moves above the threshold where working tax or child tax credits cease to be available – you become a victim of the dreaded HICBTC (High Income Child Benefit Tax Charge).
+- Your income moves above the threshold where working tax or child tax credits cease to be available – you become a victim of the dreaded HICBC (High Income Child Benefit Charge).

 - A higher paid parent’s income tops £50,000 for the first time, at which point child benefits would be under threat

-- Your Income is in excess of £150,000 and you are paying income tax at 45% as you will find the tax relief you can claim for pension contributions will be reduced.
+- Your Threshold Income is in excess of £200,000 and you are paying income tax at 45% as you will find the tax relief you can claim for pension contributions may well be reduced.

 To avoid or lessen the impact of these marginal rate charges you will need to discuss the possibility of reducing your income below the trigger points.

 There are various strategies that can be employed to achieve this, including the sacrifice of salary for non-tax benefits such as increased employer pension contributions or longer holidays.